Nancypatel1103/ComplianceClient/Hotspot 2.0/Hotspot 2.0.md

        - **Method ID**: Enter the **Method ID** For **Example:- Method1**.
        - **Authentication Methods**: Enter the **Authentication Methods** For **Example:- ATH01**.
        - ```
            Note: 1.
-When creating, it will be in selected mode by default, but you have the option to not assign the NAI field.
+By default, the NAI field will be assigned when creating.
+However, you can uncheck the checkbox to avoid assigning it.

                  2. The EAP method is optional in NAI Realms.
 NAI Realms can be created without the EAP method.
          ```